-- Up to 0.0009 - Except, prior to January 1, 2000 the rate could not exceed 0.0004 for counties with a population density between 60 and 100 persons per square mile - Taxes imposed do not increase a jurisdiction's sales tax rate.
-The tax is deducted from the state portion of retail sales and use tax required to be collected and remitted (or paid in the case of use tax) to the Department under chapter 82.08 and 82.12 RCW
+- Up to 0.0009 - Except, prior to January 1, 2000, the rate could not exceed 0.0004 for counties with a population density between 60 and 100 persons per square mile - Taxes imposed do not increase a jurisdiction's sales tax rate.
+The tax is deducted from the state portion of retail sales and use tax required to be collected and remitted (or paid in the case of use tax) to the department under chapter 82.08 and 82.12 RCW

-• For costs associated with financing public facilities serving economic development purposes in rural counties and finance personnel in economic development offices
+For costs associated with financing public facilities serving economic development purposes in rural counties, financing the construction of affordable workforce housing infrastructure or facilities, and financing personnel in economic development offices

-• Tax cannot be imposed before July 1, 1998

-- The county must consult with cities, towns and port districts to ensure expenditures meets the goals of chapter 130, Laws of 2004 - The public facility must be listed as in item in the officially adopted county overall economic development plan or provide affordable workforce housing infrastructure or facilities.
+- Tax cannot be imposed before July 1, 1998 - The county must consult with cities, towns and port districts to ensure expenditures meets the goals of chapter 130, Laws of 2004 - The public facility must be listed as in item in the officially adopted county overall economic development plan or provide affordable workforce housing infrastructure or facilities.
 Each county must report to the state auditor within 150 days after the close of each fiscal year: - List of new projects begun in fiscal year - Expenditures during fiscal year - No money collected may be used for justice system facilities